qinscode/SeekSpider/README.md

 | `url`           | The direct URL to the job listing.                 |
 | `advertiser_id` | The unique identifier for the advertiser of the job. |
 | `job_type`      | The classification of the job.                     |
+| `posted_date`  | The original posting date of the job
+| `is_active`    | Indicates if the job listing is still active
+| `expiry_date` | When the job listing expired (if applicable)

 ### Spider

 The heart of the SeekSpider project is the `scrapy.Spider` subclass that defines how job listings are scraped.
 It constructs the necessary HTTP requests, parses the responses returned from the web server, and extracts the data using selectors to populate `SeekspiderItem` objects.

+The spider now includes:
+- Automatic authentication using Selenium
+- Token management for API access
+- Smart pagination with subclassification support
+- Robust error handling and retry logic

 ### Pipeline

 `SeekspiderPipeline` is responsible for processing the items scraped by the spider.
-Once an item has been populated with data by the spider, it is passed to the pipeline, where it establishes a connection to the MySQL database via pymysql and inserts the data into the corresponding table.
+Once an item has been populated with data by the spider, it is passed to the pipeline, where it establishes a connection to the PostgreSQL database via pymysql and inserts the data into the corresponding table.

+The pipeline now handles:
+- Job status tracking (active/inactive)
+- Transaction management
+- Automatic job deactivation for expired listings
+- Efficient updates for existing jobs

 ### settings
 I have intentionally slowed down the speed to avoid any ban.
 If you feel the spider is too slow, please try to increase `CONCURRENT_REQUESTS` and decrease `DOWNLOAD_DELAY`.

+Additional important settings:
+- `CONCURRENT_REQUESTS = 16`: Concurrent request limit
+- `DOWNLOAD_DELAY = 2`: Delay between requests
+- Custom retry middleware configuration
+- Logging level configuration

 ## Configuration